Aircraft / Boeing 707-120

 The 707-120 was the first production 707 variant.
 It had a longer, wider fuselage and a greater wingspan than the prototype aircraft it was based on, the Boeing 367-80 demonstrator.
 The 707-120 was designed for use on transcontinental routes; it typically required a refueling stop during flights across the North Atlantic.

-Notable “fork” variants that were derived from the 707-120 include 1) the Boeing 707-120B, which had quieter yet more powerful engines; 2) the Boeing 707-138, which was designed for the Australian airline Qantas and featured a shortened fuselage but longer range; and the Boeing 707-220, designed for hot and high operations with more powerful engines and delivered to Braniff International Airways.
+Notable “fork” variants that were derived from the 707-120 include 1) the Boeing 707-120B, which had quieter yet more powerful engines; 2) the Boeing 707-138, which was a specially designed edition for the Australian airline Qantas that featured a shortened fuselage but a longer range; and the Boeing 707-220, which was designed for hot and high operations with more powerful engines and first delivered to Braniff International Airways.

 Production of the Boeing 707-120 ended in 1960 after a total of 56 -120s, 72 -120Bs, seven -138s, and five -220s were built.
 The 707-120 series was superseded by the newer Boeing 707-320 stretched variant, which could carry more passengers and had a superior range.